Quasic/11-gfx/README.md

 than programs like Gimp and has an old-school
 PSP (that's Paint Shop Pro) feel to it.

 [Quasic](//github.com/Quasic)'s only pre-git imagery contribution was a gray character head and body facing front, instead of left or right, for use when a character is first created.
 It was drawn in Photofiltre based on the left and right images.
-(I made two versions, one with the arms on the body instead of the head graphic, and both may be on here, somewhere...)
+(I made two versions: The one with the arms on the body instead of the head graphic was used, and the other is in [c/c2](https://github.com/Quasic/DragonBasher-gfx/tree/11-gfx/c/c2))